sagemath/trac_to_gh/Issue 6285.md

     "user": "https://github.com/golam-m-hossain"
 }
 ```
+Assignee: @burcin

+Keywords: arcsin, wrong description

-Description for "arcsin" wrongly says it is "The inverse of the hyperbolic sine function" !!
+(1) Description for "arcsin" wrongly says it is "The inverse of the hyperbolic sine function" !!

 ```
 arcsin?